 Not making location a specific criterion for love, unless it’s absolutely one of your non-negotiables, can open the door to multiple opportunities.
 Some of them will be harder to navigate than others, but part of dating is making decisions that are sometimes temporary, sometimes not.
 Think twice, test the waters, remember you’re in control and can step back at any point you want.

 So you’ve met someone and they live 100 or 10,000 miles away, what impact is this really likely to have on your relationship?
 In all honesty, a very big one, if you’re the type who wants impromptu dinners after work and coffee meet-ups at lunchtime.
 Although there’s little that can replace physically being with someone, the tech age in which we live gives us lots of options for satisfaction in the between times.
 There’s Skype, FaceTime, email, text and plain old-fashioned speaking over the phone.
 We are more connected than ever and while this won’t replace physical intimacy, you can try at least to get creative with the many tools at your disposal.

 Another reality is that sometimes we have commitments, bigger than ourselves, that prevent us having the freedom to travel when we like or entertain someone every other weekend in our own space.
 Children or intense work schedules can keep us grounded and with seemingly limited options.
+If you think “he stopped texting me“, it is possible that he is doing other types of tasks, or he feels some type of pressure in the relationship.
 Even in cases like this, sit down and really assess the seeming impossibility of it.
 Make no assumptions

 Long term dating

 Whilst there are some people more than content to date from a distance for long lengths of time, others will want to close the location gap sooner.
 Being willing to date internationally doesn’t mean you need to make compromises that you’re extremely uncomfortable with and you should still always be crystal clear about your long term goals.